 His father published the first book in English on the Copernican theory.
 Leonard grew up in the Golden Age of English Theatre and wrote rather more about Shakespeare than he is known for in the authorship debate.

-He owned a volume of 'Rimas', Lope de Vega's poetry and compares it unfavourably to Shakespeare's sonnets.
-His note on the flyleaf of his copy, now at the Bodleian Library, Oxford, claims that Shakespeare's sonnets are the finest of their kind.
+His friend James Mabbe owned a volume of 'Rimas', Lope de Vega's poetry, which Digges compares unfavourably to Shakespeare's sonnets.
+His note on the flyleaf of Mabbe's copy, now at the Balliol College, Oxford, claims that Shakespeare's sonnets are the finest of their kind.
 When in London, young Digges lived with his mother and his less famous male parent, stepfather Thomas Russell, a neighbour of Shakespeare who is remembered with a legacy in Shakespeare's will and is one of the Overseers.

 So without photographs of them together, we can at least deduce a close family acquaintance with the playwright, hopefully with small fear of contradiction.
 You don't leave money and the task of executing your will to a stranger.